 - Again, carefully lift your dog’s lip.
 Then press gently on top gum above the teeth with the ball of your finger until gum turns white.

 - When you release the pressure, the color should return to the gums in 1-2 seconds.
-Capillary refill time indicates whether your dog’s circulation is sufficient to send blood to extremities.
+Capillary refill time indicates whether your dog’s circulation is sufficient to send blood to his extremities.

 If it takes longer than 2 seconds for color to return to your dog’s gums, your pet needs immediate veterinary care.
 As you drive him to the vet, cover him with a light blanket to preserve body heat.
 If he’s not bleeding from an injury, you can also slightly elevate his hind quarters to promote circulation to his vital organs.